-The essential goal of any microscopic theory of superconductivity is to predict phenomeological parameters, in particular the superfluid weight and the coherence length, from first principles.
-Standard Bardeen-Cooper-Schrieffer (BCS) theory \cite{Bardeen1957,Bardeen1957a,Schrieffer1964,Chandrasekhar1993,Prozorov2006,Aronov1981,Larkin1969,Eilenberger1968,Alexander1985,Choi1989,Kogan2002,Kogan2009,Prozorov2011} gives for the superfluid weight of a spinful electron band at zero temperature the following result
+The essential goal of any microscopic theory of superconductivity is to predict phenomenological parameters, in particular the superfluid weight and the coherence length, from first principles.
+The standard Bardeen-Cooper-Schrieffer (BCS) theory \cite{Bardeen1957,Bardeen1957a,Schrieffer1964,Chandrasekhar1993,Prozorov2006,Aronov1981,Larkin1969,Eilenberger1968,Alexander1985,Choi1989,Kogan2002,Kogan2009,Prozorov2011} gives for the superfluid weight of a spinful electron band at zero temperature the following result

 where $D$ is the spatial dimension and $\epsilon(\vc{k})$ the dispersion of the only partially filled band.
 The quasimomentum integral extends over the whole Brillouin zone (the same convention is used also in the following).
 The function $f(\epsilon)$ gives the occupation of a single-particle state with energy $\epsilon$ in the BCS ground state.~\cite{Schrieffer1964,Parravicini2013,Tinkham2004} Due to interactions, this is a smoothed version of the Fermi-Dirac distribution $n_F(\epsilon) = \theta(\mu -\epsilon)$ ($\theta(x)$ is the Heaviside step function), even at zero temperature.
 The band dispersion $\epsilon(\vc{k})$ is a single-particle quantity and the most important microscopic property affecting the superfluid weight, according to Eq.~\eqref{eq:Ds_BCS_single_band}.
-It is evident from the second line of the above equation, that the group velocity $\vc{v}(\vc{k}) = \hbar^{-1}\bm{\nabla}_{\vc{k}}\epsilon(\vc{k})$ close to the Fermi energy plays a crucial role in determining the superfluid weight since the derivative of the occupation function $-\partial_\epsilon f(\epsilon)$ has a peak at the Fermi energy.
+It is evident from the second line of the above equation, that the group velocity

+close to the Fermi energy plays a crucial role in determining the superfluid weight since the derivative of the occupation function $-\partial_\epsilon f(\epsilon)$ has a peak at the Fermi energy.